gustavopinto/gustavopinto.github.com/codefather/_posts/2013-07-19-from-where-come-the-brazilian-open-source-contributions.md

 <h4>3.
 Which are the most popular programming languages?</h4>

 Github can infer the most used language on a given project.
 Then, analyzing the set of projects contributed, the list of the ten more used programming language are: JavaScript (22.77%), Ruby (18.78%), Java (14.19%), PHP (13.95%), Python (9.86%), C (3.36%), C++ (2.94%), Shell (2.55%), Objective-C (1.95%) e C# (1.88%).
 I have to tell that these results surprised me a bit.
 Since I'm a Java-guy, my heart used to fell that Java is the most popular language in Brazil.
 But, it seems that Brazilian hackers are more likely to use untyped languages, such as JS, Ruby, PHP, although the Java language remains in the top-3.
 It is cool.

 Now I'm wondering if these data are only related to github, or if it could be possible to generalize.
 Someday I want to correlate this result with stackoverflow, or other similar forge.

+If you want to read more about, please check out [our paper](http://gustavopinto.github.io/lost+found/oss2014.pdf).